Juris Doctor: Types and characteristics

-Until very recently, only law schools in the United States offered the Juris Doctor.
-Starting about 1997, universities in other countries began introducing the J.D. as a first professional degree in law, with differences appropriate to the legal systems of the countries in which these law schools are situated.

 Standard Juris Doctor curriculum

-As stated by James Hall and Langdell, two people who were involved in the creation of the J.D., the J.D. is a professional degree like the M.D., intended to prepare practitioners through a scientific approach of analysing and teaching the law through logic and adversarial analysis (such as the casebook and Socratic methods).
-It has existed as-described in the United States for over 100 years, and can therefore be termed the 'standard' or 'traditional' J.D. program.
-The J.D. program generally requires a bachelor's degree for entry, though this requirement is sometimes waived.
+As stated by Hall and Langdell, who were involved in the creation of the JD, the JD is a professional degree like the MD, intended to prepare practitioners through a scientific approach of analysing and teaching the law through logic and adversarial analysis (such as the casebook and Socratic methods).
+This system of curriculum has existed in the United States for over 100 years.
+The JD program generally requires a bachelor's degree for entry, though this requirement is sometimes waived.